davebenson/doom4-walkthrough/README.md

 # Mission 12: VEGA Central Processing

+Notes on Combat Challenges:
+* Variety is the Spice of Death III:  there's a lot of Imps, including 4 right soon after entering the building.
+* Gore Pinata: Plenty of opportunities for this as well.
+* My Teeth are Sharper: you can jump and chainsaw if needed.

 ## Mission 12: Intro

-Enter either door, and in the Console area look for Codex Entry "UAC Personnel / VEGA".
+Enter either door, and in the Console area look for CODEX ENTRY "UAC Personnel / VEGA".

 Proceed to open the airlock, and get Gas or Ammo if you want it.
 Stop about 115 meters shy of the waypoint.
 Look for a green-lit Mainenance Hatch.
 Enter it instead of going to the waypoint.